DataShades/ckanext-searchfed/README.rst

     6. If true - results for API search include remote datasets.
 If false - only local datasets are included into API search results

         ckan.search_federation.api_federation = false

+    7. Facet field that identifies the source portal for each dataset (default value = '').
+Set that field name here so searchfed knows where to look when merging facet counts and building the “Source” filter.

+        ckan.search_federation.source_facet_field = vocab_source_portal

+    8. Key in ``search_params["extras"]`` that carries the list of selected source portals (default value = ''). searchfed looks at this key to decide whether the current remote portal (remote_org_label) is among the user‑specified providers; if it isn’t or the key has no values (nothing is selected), the remote call is skipped.

+        ckan.search_federation.source_extras_key = source_portal

 ------------------------
 Development Installation